stoplightio/spectral/docs/getting-started/rulesets.md

 The ruleset can be extended for that purpose through the optional `except` property.

-`except` describes a map of locations (expressed as Json paths) and rules that should be ignored.
+`except` describes a map of locations (expressed as paths and [JSON Pointers](https://tools.ietf.org/html/rfc6901)) and rules that should be ignored.

 Locations be can either described as relative to the ruleset or absolute paths.